 - Yes-the second message (row) shall be allowed to pass the first (column) to avoid deadlock (When blocking occurs, the second message is required to pass the first message) - Y/N-there are no requirements.
-The second message may optionally pass the first message or be blocked by it as long as the timing specifications for the messages are met. - No-the second message shall not be allowed to pass the first message.
+The second message may optionally pass the first message or be blocked by it. - No-the second message shall not be allowed to pass the first message.
 This is required to avoid out of order events.

 Row Pass Column?
-MCTP Control Response (Col 1) NC-SI Response (Col 2) NC-SI AEN (Col 3) Ethernet Packet (Col 4) MCTP Control Response (Row A) Y/N Y/N Yes Y/N NC-SI response Packet (Row B) Y/N Y/N Yes Y/N NC-SI AEN (Row C) Y/N Y/N No Y/N Ethernet Packet (Row D) Y/N Y/N Y/N No
+MCTP Control response (Col 1) NC-SI response (Col 2) NC-SI AEN (Col 3) Ethernet Packet (Col 4) MCTP Control response (Row A) Y/N Y/N Yes Y/N NC-SI response packet (Row B) Y/N Y/N Yes Y/N NC-SI AEN (Row C) Y/N Y/N No Y/N Ethernet packet (Row D) Y/N Y/N Y/N No